-The best Instagram video apps
+The best Instagram tools for video

 You don't need to be a professional videographer to create captivating videos for your business's Instagram account.
 These Instagram video apps make it easy for anyone to capture quick videos on their phones and turn them into high-quality professional videos without having to whip out a laptop and fire up their video-editing software.

 6. Vimeo Create (iOS, Android)

 Vimeo Create automatically turns your existing product images and text into polished videos for social media.
 Just answer a few questions about your product and the videos are generated for you — no video experience required.